MiloHX/Paddle_Strike_Amethyst/README.md

 Amethyst Port of Paddle Strike

-Usae `cargo run --release` to run the game
+Use `cargo run --release` to run the game